Elliot Colburn: Personal life

 Colburn has served as a trustee of the charitable organisation Community Action Sutton and as a Scout Leader for the 6th Carshalton Scout Group.

-In February 2024, at Prime Minister's Questions, Colburn revealed he had attempted suicide three years previously, and said that he wanted to share the message that "help is out there."
-His contribution drew praise from Prime Minister Rishi Sunak and Leader of the Opposition Keir Starmer.
+In February 2024, at Prime Minister's Questions, Colburn revealed he had attempted suicide three years before, and said that he wanted to share the message that "help is out there."
+The contribution was welcomed by the Prime Minister and Leader of the Opposition.